-The Pajero was Mitsubishi’s answer to the full-size SUV.
+The Mitsubishi Pajero was the company’s answer to the full-size SUV.
 It started its life in 1982 and is still in production to this very day in certain parts of the world.
-Depending where it was sold, the Pajero was also known as the Montero or Shogun.
+Depending on where it was sold, the Pajero was also known as the Montero or Shogun.

 Its impressive 12 Dakar Rally championships brought the famous SUV into the mainstream spotlight and even earned it a Guinness World Book record.
 Thanks to this, the Pajero nameplate was placed on other Mitsubishi models in hopes of boosting sales.